acetic acid

 Origins

-Contributed to brewing raw materials (malt, rice etc ) by intentional or non-intentional exposure to smoke.
-Occasionally formed by bacteria during fermentation.
+Guaiacol is contributed to brewing raw materials (malt, rice etc ) by intentional or non-intentional exposure to smoke.
+It is occasionally formed by bacteria during fermentation.

 Confusions